bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test, navigation menu - click and open/close menu." />
 </p>

-Let&apos;s go over and see what happens when we have refresher page here.
-If I click on this, it shows the menu.
+<p>Let&apos;s go over and see what happens when we have refresher page here.
+If
+I click on this, it shows the menu.
 Now, you&apos;ll notice we&apos;re not quite done yet because if I click another one, it&apos;ll show that menu and it doesn&apos;t close the previous menus.
 We want to be able to open the menus and close them.
-The reason we want to make it so that when you click on a menu, if there&apos;s another one that&apos;s opened, it will close it before it opens this menu.
+The reason we want to make it so that when you click on a menu, if there&apos;s another one that&apos;s opened, it will close it before it opens this menu.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 85. define thismenu as opened or closed (53) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">